Making Change: The Art and Craft of Activism

 MODA visitors will be invited to participate in this crowd-sourced project by stitching their story on a 12 x 12" piece of fabric and adding it to the other stories created by Atlanta craftivists.

-This exhibition is curated by Betsy Greer, author of Craftivism: The Art and Craft of Activism.
+This exhibition is curated by Betsy Greer, author of Craftivism: The Art and Craft of Activism and curated by Susan Sanders.

 Participating artists, designers, and craftivists include: